-After the initial 30-day public review and comment period, the KYTC will aggregate comments, prepare responses demonstrating consideration and respond to public input, and finalize the LRSTP document.
+After the initial 30-day public review and comment period, the KYTC will aggregate comments, prepare responses demonstrating consideration and responses demonstrating consideration and response to public input, and finalize the LRSTP document.
 The KYTC will make available copies of the final edition of the LRSTP document for public information and provide a final copy to both the FHWA and FTA.
 In addition, the KYTC will post the final LRSTP document on the KYTC website.